Julie Guindon v. Her Majesty the Queen

 Canadian charter (Non-criminal) - Taxation, Assessment.

-Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch) for information purposes only.
+Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
+Please note that summaries are not provided to the Judges of the Court.
+They are placed on the Court file and website for information purposes only.

 Charter of Rights - Taxation - Assessments - Penalties - Misrepresentation of a tax matter by a third party - Whether an individual assessed a penalty under s.
 163.2 of the Income Tax Act, R.S.C.
 1985, c.
 1 (5th Supp.), is entitled to the rights guaranteed by s.
 11 of the Canadian Charter of Rights and Freedoms - Whether the requirement that a notice of constitutional question be served on the attorneys general is a matter going to the jurisdiction of the court to consider the constitutional issue - Application of R. v.
 Wigglesworth, 2 S.C.R.
 541, and Martineau v.
 M.N.R., 3 S.C.R.
 737, 2004 SCC 81.